pupil-labs/pupil-docs/src/enrichments/marker-mapper.md

 ::: warning
 <v-icon large color="warning">error_outline</v-icon>
-Note that the markers require a white border around them for robust detection.
-In our experience, this should be at least equal to the width of the smallest white square/rectangle shown in the Marker.
-Please ensure you include a sufficient border when displaying or printing them!
+Note that the markers require a white border around them to be robustly detected.
+In our experience, this border should be at least equal to the width of the smallest white square or rectangle shown in the marker.
+Therefore, please make sure to include a sufficient border when displaying or printing them.
 :::

 ## Selecting Markers in the Cloud
-By default, when creating the enrichment, it detects all markers on the scene.
-But you may want to select only the markers that define a single surface if you have multiple surfaces with multiple markers.
-You can do this by clicking on the marker in the scene view.
-The selected markers are highlighted in green, while tags in red would be ignored.
+By default, all visible markers are used for surface definition when creating a surface.
+You can add or remove markers by clicking on them.
+Markers that are part of the definition are shown in green, while others are shown in red.

-You can't remove all markers and then select them.
-At least one has to be set at all times, so you must choose an additional marker if you want to remove the last one.
+Note that when adding a new marker to the surface definition, another marker that is already part of the definition has to be visible within the same video frame.

+A surface definition always needs to contain at least 2 markers.
+Thus, at least 2 markers have to be visible in the video frame when initially creating the surface, and you cannot remove further markers from the surface definition when the marker count is down to 2.

 <div class="mb-4" style="display:flex;justify-content:center;">
   <v-img class="rounded" :src="require('../media/enrichments/marker_mapper_additional.png')"